emacsun/ZHugo/content/home/math.md

 +++
 # Recent Posts widget.
 # This widget displays recent posts from `content/post/`.
-widget = "posts"
+widget = "math"
-active = false
+active = true
 date = "2016-04-20T00:00:00"

-title = "Recent Posts"
+title = "Math"
-subtitle = ""
+subtitle = "The beauty of math always attracts me.
+Math lays the foundation of my career."

 # Order that this section will appear in.
 weight = 40